faster-cpython/benchmarking-public/results/bm-20230806-3.13.0a0-c209db9/bm-20230806-pythonperf2-x86_64-brandtbucher-justin-3.13.0a0-c209db9-vs-3.11.0.md

 Benchmark hidden because not significant (3): bench_thread_pool, deepcopy_reduce, bench_mp_pool
 Ignored benchmarks (17) of results/bm-20221024-3.11.0-deaf509/bm-20221024-pythonperf2-x86_64-python-v3.11.0-3.11.0-deaf509.json: 2to3, aiohttp, chameleon, django_template, flaskblogging, genshi_text, genshi_xml, gunicorn, html5lib, pylint, sqlalchemy_declarative, sqlalchemy_imperative, sympy_expand, sympy_integrate, sympy_str, sympy_sum, thrift

+# HPT report

+- Reliability score: 97.23% likely to be slow
+- 90% likely to have a slowdown of 1.01x
+- 95% likely to have a slowdown of 1.01x
+- 99% likely to have a slowdown of 1.00x